amenesik/terraform-provider-amenesik/README.md

 The Topology Template also comprises an optional collection of Relationship Templates describing the heirarchy of the Nodes.

 Node Templates may be of the following types:
-- Hardware nodes describing machines
+- Hardware nodes describing machines,
-- Software nodes describing software layers and configurations to be applied to Hardware nodes.
+- Software nodes describing software layers and configurations to be applied to Hardware nodes,
 - Service nodes performing service oriented operations on behalf of any of the other node types.

 The amenesik terraform provider BEAM resource type subsequently allows the definition, creation, management and destruction of BEAM documents.